 However, when you’re just starting out, working with an agency might prove a little too pricey, so you’re going to have to hustle for a bit and make contact with potential collaborators directly.

 Which I might add is infinitely easier if you have a quality product you’re willing to send out for free!

-This was actually our ‘secret sauce’ when we started our Amazon business.
-We emailed hundreds and hundreds of bloggers and youtubers asking if they’d be willing to have a look at our product and if they liked it, would be happy to reveiew it on their site / channel.
+This was actually our ‘secret sauce’ when we started our Amazon ecommerce business.
+We emailed hundreds and hundreds of bloggers and youtubers asking if they’d be willing to have a look at our product and if they liked it, would be happy to review it on their site / channel.

 This resulted in a lot of quality clicks from outside of Amazon and high conversion to buy rates, which in turn boosted our ranking on Amazon.

 You can apply exactly the same strategy to your own ecommerce business.
 Here’s how I’d go about it today;